rayweitzenberg/generator-mechaneyes/app/templates/README.md

 ### Description
 Describes the project.
-This is a project featuring a quick brown fox jumping over a lazy dog
+This is a project featuring a quick brown fox jumping over a lazy dog.